The Maths Hubs Network and the NCETM share a vision for maths education in England

-The Sussex Maths Hub was formed in 2014.
-It is led by St Paul’s Catholic College in Burgess Hill but comprises of the various stakeholders (primary or secondary school, nursery, Teaching School, university or maths organisation) in Sussex involved in improving maths teaching and learning.
-Our reach is across three local authority areas: West Sussex, Brighton and Hove, and East Sussex but we work sub-regionally with a strategic vision to support the county region of Sussex more broadly.
+Our Maths Hub, led by St Paul’s Catholic College in Burgess Hill, works with various stakeholders in Sussex to improve maths teaching and learning.
+Stakeholders include: schools (nursery/primary/secondary/post-16), teaching schools, universities and maths organisations.
+Our reach is across three local authority areas: West Sussex, Brighton and Hove, and East Sussex, but we work sub-regionally with a strategic vision to support the county region of Sussex more broadly.
 The Sussex Maths Hub is open to all schools and colleges.

 The Maths Hubs Network and the NCETM share a vision for maths education in England in which:

 continue to study in mathematics until 18, mastering mathematical knowledge and skills throughout their education.
 They develop as confident learners, with a positive attitude to the subject, who appreciate the importance of mathematics as a generic and transferable life skill.